halfg33k/settings/README.md

 + adding keybindings to use `ctrl + v + .` to increase volume, `ctrl + v + ,` to decrease volume, and `ctrl + v + /` to mute.

 (Fair Warning: I may be forgetting something...)

+To change the clock to 12-hour instead of 24-hour time, edit `/usr/share/awesome/lib/awful/widget/textclock.lua` from
+`local format = format or " %a %b %d, %H:%M %p "`
+to
+`local format = format or " %a %b %d, %I:%M %p "`